huggingface/optimum-graphcore/examples/audio-classification/README.md

 # Audio classification examples

-The following examples showcase how to fine-tune `Wav2Vec2` for audio classification using PyTorch.
+The following examples showcase how to fine-tune `HuBERT` for audio classification using PyTorch.

 Speech recognition models that have been pretrained in unsupervised fashion on audio data alone, *e.g.* [Wav2Vec2](https://huggingface.co/transformers/master/model_doc/wav2vec2.html),